Stumblor/firmware-updates/README.md

 * Click 'Settings', then 'Update Firmware'
 * Enter your HOME Wifi details, then click 'Test'
 * Once connected, browse for the firmware file you downloaded earlier
-* Wait for the update to complete
+* Wait for the update to reach 100%.
+The board will then reboot automatically.

 #### The Hard Way